 Remote access to remote computer systems has always been a part of well-organized networks.
-Administrators can manage individual users as well as work on the move since a remote connection enables access to company data.
+Administrators can manage individual users as well as work on the move since it’s possible to access company data with a remote connection.
 One of the first protocols developed specifically for this purpose was Telnet.
+Read more here.

 A remote procedure call is a central instrument for realizing operational and work-sharing structures in networks and client-server architectures.
 You’ll find out below how the cooperation between spatially-separated computers works via an RPC call, at which levels it takes place, and where RPC concepts are used today.

 The term remote procedure call denotes a concept that regulates inter-process communication, i.e. the exchange of information between system processes.
 In 1984, computer scientists Andrew Birrell and Bruce Nelson defined RPC as a synchronous mechanism "which transfers control flow and data as a procedure call between two address spaces over a narrowband network."
 By exceeding an address space, processes can be started on a remote computer within the network and external instances can be operationally included in calculation and data processing operations.
 The communication process via RPC includes the transfer of parameters and the return of a function value.
 In practice, it does not stop at one call, since several requests are processed in parallel.

 Ultimately, RPC aims to align processing levels: Ideally, it should make no difference to programmers and users which procedure call is used.
 In principle, remote calls should be just as easy to implement as local procedure calls (transparency principle).
 RPC calls stand for order-oriented, bidirectional communication in networks and client-server architectures.
 They complement the purely message-based communication, which follows the paradigm of input and output (use of I/O functions).

 The specialty of RPC calls is communication between different computers, but they can also contribute to communication between different processes within a connected system.

 Client stub meets server stub – this is how RPC works